ellysh/video-game-bots/ClickerBots/example.md

 LogWrite("Hello world!")
 ```
 Result of the code execution is creation of the file with a `debug.log` name which contains a string "Hello world!". `LogWrite` function is a wrapper for AutoIt [`FileWrite`](https://www.autoitscript.com/autoit3/docs/functions/FileWrite.htm) function.
-You can change name and path of the output file by changing value of the `LogFile` constant.
+You can change a  name and a path of the output file by changing a value of the `LogFile` constant.

 First assumption of the blind bot is a success of the monster select by a macro.
-One of the possible check for the selecting action success is looking for a Target Window with FastFind library. `FFBestSpot` is a suitable function for this task.
+One of the possible check for the selecting action success is looking for a Target Window with functions from FastFind library. `FFBestSpot` is a suitable function for solving this task.
 Now we should pick a color in the Target Window that will signal about the window presence.
 We can pick a color of the target's HP bar for example.
 This is a code snippet with `IsTargetExist` function that checks a presence of the Target Window:
 ```AutoIt
 func IsTargetExist()
 	const $SizeSearch = 80